 Engineered Wood Siding vs. Natural Wood

-- Moisture, Rot, and Pest-Free: Engineered wood siding is treated to protect against termites and rot.
-It is also coated with a moisture-resistant overlay that creates a cedar-grain pattern for an authentic wood appearance while providing superior protection against moisture.
+Moisture, Rot, and Pest-Free.
+Engineered wood siding is treated to prevent termites and rot.
+It is also coated with a moisture-resistant overlay.
+This creates a cedar-grain pattern for an authentic wood appearance while providing superior protection against moisture.
 Overall, engineered wood is more weather-resistant than natural wood.

 Ease of Installation.
-Engineered wood siding is easier and less costly to install than real wood siding.
-It is lighter in weight than wood and features advances that make installation easier.
-For instance, engineered wood siding can be purchased pre-primed, ready to paint, or pre-finished in any number of finish options, which reduces the field and labor time once installed.
+Engineered wood siding is easier and more affordable to install than real wood siding.
+It is lighter in weight and features advances that make installation less complicated.
+For instance, engineered wood siding can be purchased pre-primed, ready to paint, or pre-finished in any number of finish options.
+This reduces the field and labor time during the installation process.

 Engineered Wood Siding Benefits

-Versatility: Once you choose engineered wood siding for your home, you still have a wealth of options to customize your siding to the aesthetic you are trying to achieve with your home.
-Faux wood siding is available in a variety of colors and design options, including textures that convincingly mimic cedar, brick, and stone–making the look of premium siding options that may be beyond your budget more attainable.
+Once you choose engineered wood siding for your home, you have a wealth of options to customize your home to the aesthetic you are trying to achieve.
+Faux wood siding is available in a variety of colors and design options, including textures that convincingly mimic cedar, brick, and stone.
+This allows you to get the look of premium siding options that may exceed your budget.

 Cons of Engineered Wood Siding